Chapter 0: "The Fool" illustration by Tracy Yarkoni Odell the fool symbolizes potentiality; the pregnant pause, when anything is possible |

 Each of the 22 chapters corresponds to the major arcana cards of the Tarot - basically, it follows the hero's journey from 'The Fool' to 'The World'; so I'm kind of starting out of order here, with the Chapter 0 illustration of the fool (what? zero is a number too. don't hate on 'zero') but giving you the Preamble to read instead.
 Nevermind, a little chaos is good for the soul...

-all the possessions the fool might need for the journey are few,
+detail 3: all the possessions the fool might need for the journey are few, symbolizing the significance of the spiritual over the material |

 {All comments/critiques gladly welcome!}